Computer Aided Typing Software

 Final Product

 Our staff solution to the project can be interacted with at cats.cs61a.org.
-If you'd like, feel free to try it out now.
+Feel free to try it out now.
 When you finish the project, you'll have implemented a significant part of this yourself, including the multiplayer mode!

 Download Starter Files